 (Secondary School Certification)

-The MAT degree will be offered weekdays in the late afternoon and evening hours and/or Saturdays to enable students to earn the degree through part-time study.
+The MAT coursework will be offered weekdays in the late afternoon and evening hours and/or Saturdays to enable students to earn the degree through part-time study.
 Students who are employed will be able to complete the degree through after-work study except for the Directed Teaching requirement.
 This will occur during the last semester of each student’s residency.

 Admission Requirements & Application